The arithmetic of critical values I: equicritical quartic polynomials: Introduction

-\begin{rem} While it will follow from our proof, we can immediately check that the polynomials in a pair appearing in Theorem \ref{mainthm} are inequivalent: indeed, since (for $t\neq1,\infty$) the coefficients of $x^3$ are all $0$, if $f_t$ and $g_t$ were related by a linear change of variable, it would have to be a homothety, which is easily ruled out by looking at the other coefficients. \end{rem}
+\begin{rem} While it will follow from our proof, we can immediately check that the polynomials in a pair appearing in Theorem \ref{mainthm} are inequivalent: indeed, since (for $t\neq1,\infty$) the coefficients of $x^3$ are all $0$, a linear change of variable relating $f_t$ and $g_t$ would have to be a homothety, which is easily ruled out by looking at the other coefficients. \end{rem}